DualBrain/gotBASIC/alphabetical.md

 - [AppGameKit](https://www.appgamekit.com/): AppGameKit is an easy to learn game development engine, ideal for Beginners, Hobbyists & Indie developers.
 From the creators of Dark Basic.
 - [Applesoft BASIC in Javascript](https://www.calormen.com/jsbasic/)
 - [AQB](https://github.com/gooofy/aqb): A BASIC compiler and IDE for Amiga computers.
+- [ArduinoBASIC](https://github.com/robinhedwards/ArduinoBASIC): A BASIC interpreter and environment for the Arduino.

 ### B